Performance to price ratio. The higher, the better.

 NVIDIA RTX A2000: specs and benchmarks

-NVIDIA started RTX A2000 sales 10 August 2021 at a recommended price of $449.
-This is Ampere architecture desktop card based on 8 nm manufacturing process and primarily aimed at gamers.
+NVIDIA started RTX A2000 sales 10 August 2021 at a recommended price of $449 .
+This is a desktop graphics card based on an Ampere architecture and made with 8 nm manufacturing process.
+It is primarily aimed at gamer market.
 6 GB of GDDR6 memory clocked at 12 GB/s are supplied, and together with 192 Bit memory interface this creates a bandwidth of 288.0 GB/s.

 Compatibility-wise, this is dual-slot card attached via PCIe 4.0 x16 interface.
 Its manufacturer default version has a length of 167 mm.
 No additional power connector is required, and power consumption is at 70 Watt.